corcorana/restingIAF/iaf_short.md

 \linebreak
 \linebreak
 \textbf{Funding} This work was partially supported by funding from the University of South Australia Ehrenberg-Bass Institute for Marketing Science.
-This funding supported AC while he collected and analysed the empirical EEG dataset reported in this manuscript.
+This funding supported AWC while he collected and analysed the empirical EEG dataset reported in this manuscript.
 The Institute had no influence on the design, analysis, or interpretation of the reported study.
-AC is supported by an Australian Government Research Training Program (RTP) scholarship.
+AWC is supported by an Australian Government Research Training Program (RTP) scholarship.
 IBS is supported by an Australian Research Council Future Fellowship (FT160100437).
 \end{flushleft}